Where Did the Spark Go When the Baby Arrived?

 So what about the dimming spark?
 Is it an accurate reflection of the quality of the relationship between couples learning the parenthood dance?
 And what, if energy permitted, could re-ignite the spark – and keep the home fires burning?

-A commitment to discussing the changes in your relationship, an honest expression of feelings without assignment of blame, or expectation for repair for what feels wrong, is a good place to start.
-Most people want to be good parents and when confronted with the reality of that job description get so focused on being good parents that they forget how also to be good partners.
 Sometimes they lose sight of how important their partner really is to them.
-It is much easier to be a good parent when you have the support of someone who matters to you.
-Balancing the needs of your couple relationship with the needs of your new baby is an investment not only in your couple relationship, but also in your baby’s emotional health.
-So what can you do to balance these often competing needs?
+It is much easier to be a good parent when you have the support of someone that matters to you.
+Remember you are balancing the needs of your couple relationship and the needs of your new baby, while getting used to being a parent.
+So what can you do to balance these often competing needs and roles?

 • Find expression for every part of yourself – not just the parental parts.

-• You are allowed to make mistakes
+• Remember that you are allowed to make mistakes.

 • Take heart as you embrace the many challenges of parenthood and know that you are not alone.